popcorncolonel/TwitchBotDetector/README.txt

 around, "confrirm" the user and tweet.
 This helps with viewer/ratio accuracy and edge cases with people just starting up their stream.

-1) Detect when the server is returning a lot of 502/503 errors, switch to a different method of counting chat users.
-AKA connecting directly to the IRC's and count using the WHO/NAMES commands.

-2) More sophisticated detection methods, including:
+1) More sophisticated detection methods, including:
 -sharp, significant increases in viewers without proportional increases in the number of chat users (take into account videos in the front page of Twitch.. maybe check the front page of Twitch to see which user is there?